Cactoidal/GodotRustEthers-rs/README.md

 <i>You will probably need to quit and relaunch the Godot editor for this change to take effect.</i>
 </p>

-7. You can now call your Godot Rust library from anywhere by using the name of the class and the name of the method you want to call.
+7. You can now call your Godot Rust library from anywhere in gdscript by using the name of the class and the name of the method you want to call.
 For example:

 ```
 func refresh_balance():